AnTu2702/todo_api/README.md

 2. I further assume, that the bunch of little findings in the schema was intended, to let them be found and explained by the candidate?
    - *GET* at */v1/todo/{todo_id}* returns an array of objects - why?
 I assume *'id'* shall be unique?
    - There are two different *PUT* methods in the api, although one of them is rather used like a *POST* (derived from description) and 'id' will be in pathparameter AND requestbody.
      - So I made a kind of strict implementation to only let changes/updates happen when both parameters are equal.
+(Another option would have been, to let the client decide to change an objects unique id as well...)
 Could we discuss about that api-method, together?
    - Based on the latter point, at least the error messages of those *PUT* methods are misleading/wrong:
      - Description: *"Update an existing ToDo object"* vs. Error: *"There was an error while creating a new ToDo object."*
      - Description: *"Create a new ToDo object"* vs. Error: *"There was an error while updating the ToDo object."*